smhallman10/ThirdPlacesApp/README.md

 Contributing

-Contributions are welcome!
+Contributions are welcome.
 If you have any suggestions or improvements, feel free to open an issue or submit a pull request.

 License